wds4/DCoSL/bounties/nostrBountiesPhase1Description.md

 - For additional 2,000,000 sats bonus: Build on one of my repositories (with AGPL-3.0) and I will host the website (perhaps on dcosl.com).
 Bounty (including bonus) paid once PR is accepted.

 I'd be happy to designate a prearranged mutual acquaintance within the nostr community as arbiter to determine when bounty requirements have been met.

+## Bonuese

+### Bonues 1: repo; + 2 mil sats

+(see above)

+### Bonus 2: additional detail for nostr nerds; + 2 mil sats

+Only if you can figure out how to do this without detracting from the overall UX.
+Make it so that users who are devs can explore the events and words.
+See pic of how I do this in Pretty Good Apps.

 ## More info